hschellman/computing-basics/_episodes/02-storage-spaces.md

 * network volumes are NOT safe to store certificates and tickets
 * important: users have a single home area at FNAL used for all experiments
 * not accessible from grid worker nodes
-* not for code developement (size of less than 2 GB)
+* not for code developement (home area is less than 2 GB)
 * at Fermilab, need a valid Kerberos ticket in order to access files in your Home area
 * periodic snapshots are taken so you can recover deleted files. (/nashome/.snapshot)
 * permissions are set so your collaborators cannot see files in your home area